Ren’s cousin met Greek director and cookbook author Christos Sourligas in Athens and he told her an interesting story about the city’s MRT.

 NOTE: Some ATMs may give you the option of proceeding “with or without conversion”.
 Always proceed WITHOUT conversion.
 Proceeding with conversion authorizes the foreign bank operating the ATM to do the conversion for you, often at terrible exchange rates.

 I’ve created the color-coded map below to help you better understand where each of these areas are.
-Zoom in for a closer look at the neighborhoods within the downtown area of Athens.
+Click on the link for a live version of the map.
 (Please note that marked areas are approximations only)